ZlatanWilliams/StochasticDisturbanceLearning/README.md

 Note: the data split files of CelebA and NICO are already provided under `datasets`.

 ## Implement the experiments
-To simply run the experiments for a certain dataset under a certain algorithm, see `DomainBed/run.py`.
+To simply run experiments for a certain dataset under a certain algorithm, see `DomainBed/run.py`.
 Example usage:
 ```python
 # Launch